 Inspired by Bowie’s 40-year strong collaboration with photographer Masayoshi Sukita, prowl the runway in luxe wild cats: the Bowie Tiger Necklace and Bowie Tiger Brooch.
 Inspired by their roaring 1973 photoshoot dressed by Kansai Yamamoto, strike a pose in laser cut in marbled caramel acrylic, expertly hand pieced together to mimic flexing white pearl claws, snarling blood-red jaws, and darkly glamorous amber crystal eyes.

 Leafing through your collection of David Bowie albums?
 Reach for ‘The Rise and Fall of Ziggy Stardust’, best turned up LOUD and paired with the Suffragette City Necklace: reimagined in the image of subtly shimmering banner, its details picked out in laser cut and hand layered pearlescent and glitter pink acrylic.
 Tatty Devine pub quiz prep: this piece is a subtle call back to one of our favourite ever pieces, created in celebration of Suffragette, Millicent Fawcett.

-Shop Tatty Devine X David Bowie collection now.
+Shop Tatty Devine X David Bowie collection now online and in-store.

 Reproductive Rights in the United States - Where do we go from here?Charlotte Prichard